MouamleH/pb-sync/README.md

 2. Run `npm install` to install dependencies
 3. Create a `.env` file (optional) with your credentials

+## Usage

+> [!CAUTION]
+> All data inside target instance will be lost and replaced with the data from source instace

+> [!IMPORTANT]
+> You need superuser account for both source and target instances.

 ### Using stdin Input
 - Run `npm run start` to start using the tool
-- input the credentials as prompted and wait for the tool to download, upload and restore the data.
+- Input the credentials as prompted and wait for the tool to download, upload and restore the data.

 ### Using Environment Variables
 Create a `.env` file with the following variables: